-7.3.4 The turn and patient pick-up
+3.5 The turn and patient pick-up

-The turn and patient pick-up process shall be as follows for the rescue, mass rescue and teams event:
+The turn and patient pick-up process shall be as follows for the rescue, mass rescue and teams rescue event:

-- (a) Crews must not steer a wide course or delay a turn which impedes the progress of another crew or forces them from their true course. - (b) All buoys shall be turned anti-clockwise and be maintained on the port (left hand) side of the IRB throughout turns.
+- A. Crews must not steer a wide course or delay a turn which impedes the progress of another crew or forces them from their true course. - B. All buoys shall be turned anti-clockwise and be maintained on the port (left hand) side of the IRB throughout turns.
 The patient pick-up buoy must not be forced under the pontoon during any part of the turn.

-Note: For judging purposes, should any buoy be fully submerged during a turn and/or patient pick-up and does not pop up on the correct side of the turn, the crew shall be disqualified.
+Note: For judging purposes, should any buoy be fully submerged during a turn and/or patient pick-up and does not pop up on the correct (port) side of the IRB, the crew shall be disqualified.

-- (c) The IRB shall complete a 360 degree turn around its allocated turning buoy and proceed to the allocated patient pick-up buoy aligning the patient to the port side. - (d) With the exception of the Rescue Tube Race, where the patient pick-up procedure is described in the rules, the patient will face towards the IRB in preparation for the patient pick-up.
-The patient's hands must be clasped together or one hand held to the opposite wrist during the pick-up.

-- (e) The patient pick-up shall be undertaken in a safe manner and shall commence on the port side of the IRB and on the seaward side of the pick-up buoy.
-The driver and crewperson may both assist with the patient lift. - (f) Once the patient pick-up is completed, the IRB shall complete the patient pick-up and the turn, passing back to the beach side of the patient pick-up buoy and return to shore keeping their turning buoy on their left hand side.
-In the mass rescue this procedure is repeated for the second patient pick-up.

-The patient pick-up is deemed to be complete when no part of the patient's body is in the water (but not necessarily completely inside the boat).
-For all IRB events, except for the Rescue Tube event, the patient pick-up must be completed before the entire IRB has passed the shoreward side of the patient pick-up buoy.

-- (g) The IRB shall not turn around any buoy other than the allocated turning buoy and the allocated patient pick-up buoy. - (h) If an IRB crew misses the patient pick-up, they may continue to their respective turning buoy a second time, round it and re-attempt the patient pick-up as described above.
+- C. The IRB shall complete a 360 degree turn around its allocated turning buoy and proceed to the allocated patient pick-up buoy aligning the patient to the port side. - D. With the exception of the Rescue Tube Race, where the patient pick-up procedure is described in the rules, the patient will face towards the IRB in preparation for the patient pick-up.
+The patient's hands must be clasped together, or one hand held to the opposite wrist during the pick-up. - E. The patient pick-up shall commence on the seaward side of the pick-up buoy.
+The driver and crewperson may both assist with the patient lift. - F. Once the patient pick-up has commenced the IRB shall complete the turn, pass back to the beach side of the patient pick-up buoy, and return to shore keeping their turning buoy on their left-hand side.
+In the mass rescue this procedure is repeated for the second patient pick-up. - G. The patient must be wholly clear of the water by the time the IRB has passed the crew's IRB turning buoy (judged at the trailing edge of the motor) on the return to the beach. - H. The IRB shall not turn around any buoy other than the allocated turning buoy and the allocated patient pick-up buoy. - I. If an IRB crew misses the patient pick-up, they may continue to their respective turning buoy a second time, round it and re-attempt the patient pick-up as described above.

-7.3.5 The exit and finish
+3.6 The exit and finish